tjknoth/cse130-web/lectures/01-lambda.md

 =b> (\x -> x x) (\x -> x x)
 ```

-This is *self-replcating code*!
+This is *self-replicating code*!
 We need something like this but a bit more involved...

 <br>
 <br>